 Enhanced digital twin regional capabilities, creating in the EU DTO core infrastructure, EDITO, the conditions to directly support policy implementation and Blue Economy applications which build on the regional characteristics of the sea-basin;

-Development of regional what-if-scenarios library, including confidence thresholds and related analysis, quantifying the necessary conditions to increase confidence levels, etc.
+Development of regional what-if-scenarios library, including confidence thresholds and related analysis, quantifying the necessary conditions to increase confidence levels, etc.;

+Support to monitoring and sustainable management of regional seas with new tailor-made services for regional seas.

 Scope: Proposals should establish regional components within the EDITO core infrastructure of the EU Digital Twin of the Ocean (EU DTO).
 These regional components should foster the development of local digital twins’ applications: customized digital tools designed to address the unique priorities of specific local stakeholder communities.

-For each sea-basin (one project per lighthouse), the objective is to
+For each sea-basin (one project per lighthouse), the objective is to:

-identify, aggregate and integrate existing regional data (through the EMODnet ingestion service), tools, modelling and local digital twin assets that are not yet widely public and take the necessary action to make them available through EDITO, following all necessary interoperability and standardisation protocols;
+identify, aggregate and integrate existing regional data (through EMODnet), tools, modelling and local digital twin assets that are not yet widely public (including inland waters assets that are relevant for the land-sea connections) and take the necessary action to make them available through EDITO, following all necessary interoperability and standardisation protocols.
+Under-represented data types (biologging, acoustic telemetry, etc.) are of particular interest;

 Develop regional digital twin services (tailored applications and services that address region-specific challenges, including for instance small islands challenges, coastal resilience, biodiversity conservation, pollution, and climate adaptation, fisheries and aquaculture and other sectors of the blue economy).
-These services should target both policy relevant questions and questions related to the development of a regional sustainable and competitive Blue Economy;
+These services should target both policy relevant questions and questions related to the development of a regional sustainable and competitive Blue Economy.
+To support predictive capacities, regional digital twin developments should in particular look for the integration of long-term ecological and biodiversity monitoring datasets, ensuring that modelling and scenarios are grounded in empirical, time-series observations;

 Foster regional stakeholder engagement (regional authorities, regional sea conventions, industry partners, and local communities) to bring in existing assets (databases, local or regional models) co-design and validate digital twin applications for effective policy-making and operational decision support;